creatornicole/book-notes/the-defining-decade.md

 To get the most out of the book, I recommend to [buy it](https://www.amazon.de/Defining-Decade-Meg-Jay/dp/1782114920/ref=sr_1_1?keywords=the+defining+decade&qid=1649273605&sprefix=the+defi%2Caps%2C149&sr=8-1) and read through it by yourself.

+---

+## Key Learnings

 "In my experience, these are the most uncertain and some of the most difficult years of life."
 (Page 42)

 "High school and our twenties are not only the time when we have our most self-defining experiences, study after study shows they are also the time when we have our most self-defining memories.
 Adolescence is a time of many firsts, including our first attempt to form life stories."
 (Page 107)

+- increase you identity capital in your twenties
+- combine your confusion about life with making commitments and exploring the world to build a strong Identity
+- People we know the least will be the most transformative.
+People we do know well might hold us back in some situations.
+- Don't do things that you think you should be doing.
+Do the things that feel authentic.
+- And stop worrying about how life was supposed to look.
+- The most important decision everyone makes in life is who we marry.
+- Being In Like: being alike in ways that matter and genuinely liking who the other person is
+- What do I want: Find out your own Deal Breakers, but you should ask yourself "Who Am I" to figure out your personality and choose a partner according to it.

+---

 ## Work